spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-merchant-custom-prices-feature-integration.md

 {% info_block warningBox %}

-This option is only available if you installed [Marketplace Product Offer feature](/docs/marketplace/dev/feature-integration-guides/{{page.version}}/marketplace-product-offer-feature-integration.html).
+This option is only available if you have the [Marketplace Product Offer feature](/docs/marketplace/dev/feature-integration-guides/{{page.version}}/marketplace-product-offer-feature-integration.html) installed.

 {% endinfo_block %}